xrrocha/nobocoder/README.md

 For short strings such as dictionary words, restricting word pairs to those sharing at least _one_ bigram expunges a surprisingly high number of otherwise wasteful comparisons.

+Equipped with this knowledge we can now identify the data structures needed by our basic algorithm.

+##  ##